lucasheight/shewhartControls/README.md

 ```
 Optionally:

-  *  Provide a boolean (useSampleStDev) to indicate standard deviation method to use. (defaults to true: Sample Standard Deviation)
+  *  Provide a boolean (useSampleStDev) to indicate standard deviation method to use. (defaults to true: Sample Standard Deviation).
+Set to false
+  if you wish to apply population standard deviation.

   **Results**